smile-health/roles-and-responsibilities/README.md

 _Last updated: 14 Jan 2026_

 ## About
-This document purpose to provide information about user roles (Role-Based Access Control) and responsibilities in **SMILE**
+This document outlines the Role-Based Access Control (RBAC) framework and user responsibilities for **SMILE**.

 ## Table of Contents
 - [Introduction](#introduction)